Sigkar/Groupietech-React/README.md

+# UPDATE OCT 2019
+## THIS PROJECT IS NO LONGER BEING UPDATED, AND IS BEING CREATED ON A MYSQL/EXPRESS/REACT NATIVE|WEB/NODEJS APPLICATION IN A DIFFERENT PRIVATE REPOSITORY.
+THIS IS SIMPLY A SHOWOFF OF HOW MUCH FIREBASE CAN TRAP YOU ;)

 # Groupietech

 Groupietech is a platform built around Local bands - basically a nice way of saying 'not a social media' but it has the elements of a social media.